irworks/SwiftScope/README.md

 # SwiftScope

-A description of this package.
+A Swift implementation of the [TESLASCOPE API](https://teslascope.com/developers/documentation).